tjaartvdwalt/convert-bible/README.md

 You need to run the script with Python 3.
 The original script was written for Python 2, but Python 3 natively uses UTF-8 encoding which made the code much cleaner because you don't have to encode strings throughout the code.

+The Python 2 version of the script is available in python2_converter branch, but it is not being maintained.

 ## How to use the script
 The script takes the output file name as a command line argument For example: